 This Halloween we want to see drama, colours, lighting and deathly amounts of creepy compositions!
 Remember that Halloween only comes once a year, so grab your gear, switch your imagination to scare mode, and go and get that ghastly snap… keep well away from the clowns…

-For those of you who prefer eerie, ghostly imagery, why not take a peak (or revisit) the iPhotography module 4 (shutter speed and ghosting section).
+For those of you who prefer eerie, ghostly imagery, why not take a peak (or revisit) the iPhotography Light Tricks modules 2 and 4 (shutter speed and ghosting sections).
 Halloween is the perfect time to get those ‘ghosting’ assignment submissions in…

 And in the words of Nightmare on Elm Street…